Employment misunderstanding and misconceptions

 GPRA encourages all GP registrars to take an active role and a realistic approach to negotiating their employment agreement.

-Once you have Fellowed, as a consultant GP, you will likely need to negotiate for work in general practice as a contractor.
+Once you have Fellowed, as a consultant GP, you will likely need to negotiate for work in general practice as a contractor or employee.
 Being actively involved in negotiating your employment agreement and understanding the “business-side” of general practice as a GP registrar is a good experience for the future.

 “There is no need for a GP registrar to negotiate their employment agreement.”